ambaradan/nvim-rockydocs/README.md

 - **PyVenvRemove**: This command removes the virtual environment for the current project.

-### Usage
+## Usage

 To use these PyVenv commands, you can execute them in Neovim using the `:PyVenv<Command>` syntax.
 For example:

+:PyVenvCreate

-- :*PyVenvCreate* to create a new virtual environment
+: to create a new virtual environment

+:PyVenvActivate

-- :*PyVenvActivate* to activate the virtual environment
+: to activate the virtual environment

+:PyVenvDeactivate

-- :*PyVenvDeactivate* to deactivate the virtual environment
+: to deactivate the virtual environment

+:PyVenvStatus

-- :*PyVenvStatus* to display the virtual environment status
+: to display the virtual environment status

+:PyVenvRemove

-- :*PyVenvRemove* to remove the virtual environment
+: to remove the virtual environment

 These PyVenv commands provide a convenient way to manage Python virtual environments directly within Neovim, making it easier to work with the